krahul-mygit/Banking-Application/README.md

 2. Login using a account.
 3. Sign Up.

- After doing the above process, we can create our bank accounts of persons.
+ After doing the above process, we can create bank accounts of people.
  It has following features:
  1. Create a bank account.
  2. Deposit amount.